 Gerber makes it extremely easy for people to get quotes through their website.
 The company isn’t as cost-effective as some other providers, nor do they offer as many different types of policies as some other insurers.
 However, Gerber does offer some types of insurance—such as children’s insurance—that a lot of companies don’t provide.

 Non-smoking adults looking to purchase $150,000 of term life coverage for a 20-year term can expect to pay the following monthly premiums:

 And here are estimated monthly premiums for $25,000 of coverage through the Gerber Grow Up Plan for children five years or younger:

 Competition: Gerber vs. American Family

 American Family Insurance (AmFam) is another life insurance company that offers, among other products, children’s life insurance.
-AmFam gets better ratings for customer service than Gerber, and also gets similar ratings for financial stability.
-AmFam reportedly has slightly lower rates but makes less clear the benefits of children’s insurance and coverage doesn’t automatically double when the child turns 18 as it does with Gerber.
+Also like Gerber, AmFam gets an A (Excellent) rating from AM Best for financial strength.
+AmFam makes the benefits of its children’s insurance less clear, and coverage doesn’t automatically double when the child turns 18 as it does with Gerber.
 If you’re looking for children’s insurance, be sure to check out Gerber first.

 Gerber Life Insurance is one of few national life insurers that offer policies for young children.
 The company also offers policies for adults and seniors, but there are few types of policies available and rates aren’t very competitive.
 If you’re looking for children’s life insurance to help save for college expenses or guarantee your child lifetime coverage, Gerber is a great option.
 If you’re looking for more conventional adult life insurance, be sure to consider other providers.